Diabetes and Mental Health - Anger, Fear, Denial & Depression

 Diabetes and Depression

-Depression is a serious mental condition that may occur upon diabetes diagnosis.
-Depression is a feeling of sadness that will go away, and it can seriously affect quality of life.
+Depression is a feeling of sadness that will not go away, and it can seriously affect quality of life.
 If you have been feeling hopeless for more than a week you are suffering from depression.

 Healthcare professionals should treat diabetes and mental health extremely seriously, because mental health can affect diabetes management and in turn affect long-term health.